Mount Abu Wildlife Sanctuary: Witness The Exotic Fauna Of Rajasthan

 No, camping is not allowed inside the sanctuary, but several nearby accommodations offer a nature-centric experience.

-Yes, photography is permitted, although professional photographers may need to pay a small additional fee for camera equipment.
+Yes, visitors are allowed to click Mount Abu Wildlife Sanctuary photos.
+Although professional photographers may need to pay a small additional fee for camera equipment.

 You can spot various animals, including leopards, sloth bears, jungle cats, and various bird species such as grey junglefowl and peacocks.